McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 weight = 17
 +++

-If you are upgrading from a previous version of the theme or even from the hugo-theme-learn, you may have to change a few things in your own installation.
+If you are upgrading from a previous version of the theme or even from the Learn theme, you may have to change a few things in your own installation.

-For a detailed list of changes, the [history page]({{%relref "basics/history" %}}).
+For a detailed list of changes, see the [history page]({{%relref "basics/history" %}}).

 ## From this theme